HanHuiHH/PyLEAP/README.md

 ### Result Processing

 After iterations, the results will be saved.
 If you need a big sample size (running time is more than 10 hours), try to take it apart into several parts, and merge results of these parts.
-The result processing will not cost a long time.
+The result processing will not cost long time.

 ## Code Structure

+### Calculate and Check (CalculateAndCheck.py)

+This code calls calculate function in LEAP software, and print several key values (such as energy intensity decreasing rate in 5 years) in your console.
+You can just use this code to check key values in your LEAP area.

-### Get Value from Excel
+### Import from Excel (ImportFromExcel.py)

-Mean value and standard variation are the key parameters of normal distribution, and they can be edited in the Excel.
-This code is to import value.
+This code is to import value from excel file in the **ImportExcel folder**.
+The simulation need to define distribution of key parameters, so that samples can be generated.
+Mean value and standard variation are the key parameters of normal distribution, and they can be edited in this excel file.

-### Calculate and Check

-This code calls calculate function in LEAP software, and print several key values.

-### Monte Carlo Simulation
+### Monte Carlo Simulation (MonteCarlo-Simulation.py)
 This code integrated former two codes into Monte Carlo simulation by SALib Library.
-Results are saved.
+Results are saved in the Result folder.

+### Monte Carlo Simulation Analysis (MonteCarlo-Analysis.py)
+This code use the results of Monte Carlo to do analysis result distribution, and draw some pictures.

-### Sobol' GSA
+### Sobol' GSA (Sobol'GSA.py)
-This code use the results of Monte Carlo to do Sobol' global sensitivity analysis.
+This code use the results of Monte Carlo to do Sobol' global sensitivity analysis, and draw some pictures.

+### Bug Fix By Initialize LEAP (BugFIX.py)
+There may occur some errors if you abort running and rerun codes.
+This code will fix this type of error.